MZ-Entwickler/mz-office-document-api/README.md

 # MZ Office Document API
 ![](https://img.shields.io/badge/maven-0.8.0-green)  ![Java CI with Maven](https://github.com/MZ-Entwickler/mz-office-document-api/workflows/Java%20CI%20with%20Maven/badge.svg?branch=master)
-Library to fill out Libre-/OpenOffice (odt) and Microsoft Word Documents (docx; starting with Word 2007) containing place holders and nested Tables.
+Library to fill out Libre-/OpenOffice (`ODT`) and Microsoft Word Documents (`DOCX`; starting with Word 2007) containing place holders and nested Tables.
 The data model is independent of the resulting document format.

-The library is not intended to create documents from scratch, instead to work with templates with placeholders.
+The library is not intended to create documents from scratch, instead to work with templates containing placeholders, tables with placeholders and nested sub tables (tables containing tables).

-By using an abstract model layer (`com.mz.solutions.office.model`), both formats (docx/odt) can be used by the same code base.
+By using an abstract model layer (`com.mz.solutions.office.model`), both formats (`DOCX`/`ODT`) can be used by the same code base.

-For Microsoft Word there are some extensions to use Custom XML Parts.
+For Microsoft Word there are some extensions to use Custom XML Parts and using the functionality of `w:altChunk` to insert foreign documents inside the main document.

-## Lizenz
+## License
 Affero General Public License Version 3 (AGPL v3)

-## Abhängigkeiten
+## Dependencies
-- _Runtime_: No dependencies at runtime needed
+- _Runtime_: No dependencies at runtime needed. (cool, right?)
 - _Compile_: JSR 305 (Annotations for Software Defect Detection)
 - _Test_: JUnit 5

-The project needs Java 1.8
+The project needs Java 1.8.
+It is usable up to Java 13. (tested)

 # Examples
 In the directory `examples` there are some example projects.
 Further information can be found in the java doc.